Treyson-Grange/DroneCones/Team_Sprint_Summary.md

 For this sprint of development we worked on the following
 * Treyson: Finished Login functionality
-* Emily and Samuel: Continued work on ordering functionality
+* Emily and Samuel: Continued work on ordering functionality (Not done)
 * Matt: Finished database and started manager page.
+(Not done)
 * Jordan: Started drone owener page and styling work.
+(Not done)
-* Nathan: Started Payment page
+* Nathan: Started Payment page (Not done)

+Setbacks:
+* There were 3 people working on the login functionality, but nothing was getting done, so I set the two others to another task and tackled it myself.
+* Everyone was really busy so nothing got done.

 ## Sprint 3: Development